ColeStansbury/covey.town/FEATURES.md

 #### Public Messaging
 By default upon entering a town and opening the chat box, messages will be sent to the current town you are in.
 Public messages to the town can be seen by all members of the town.
 Because a chat history is stored, when new members join the town, they will have access to all previously sent public messages upon entering.

+If at any time a user leaves the town, upon leaving their chat history will be will have a "left" signifier next to their name and their user color will become greyed out.

 Public messages sent to the town are signified by "Town" being displayed at the top of the chat box in the "Select A Player" dropdown menu.

 #### Private Messaging